ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/001.png"
-  height="100%"
+  caption="The founders of the International Congress of Armenian Mycologists in Artavan.
+From the left, Arik Joukhajian, Claudia Victoroff-Bashian, Dr Patricia Kaishian, and Tania Kurbessoian" height="100%"
 %}
- The founders of the International Congress of Armenian Mycologists in Artavan.
-From the left, Arik Joukhajian, Claudia Victoroff-Bashian, Dr Patricia Kaishian, and Tania Kurbessoian

 Dr. Patricia Kashian now faculty at Bard College in New York, Tania Kurbessoian a fifth year Microbiology PhD candidate at UC Riverside, Claudia Victoroff-Bashian a second year Biology PhD student at Case Holden University and Arik Joukhadjian a second year Microbiology PhD Student at UC Riverside.